rpc_soc(3c) 맨 페이지 - 윈디하나의 솔라나라

 0, then it is set to the actual port that

-until a response is received or until the
+is received or until the call times out.

-wise it returns NULL.
-The error can be
+it returns NULL.
+The error can be printed

 Since UDP-based RPC messages can only hold